schoeberl/librelane/docs/source/getting_started/newcomers/index.md

 rules limit the ratio of collection area and drainage (thin oxide) area.
 Antenna effect can be avoided by instructing the router to use short wire segments and to create bridges to disconnect long from transistor gates during fabrication.
-This approach is not used by OpenLane as OpenROAD routers don't support this methodology.
-Instead, OpenLane uses another approach that involves the insertion of an antenna diode (provided as a standard cell) next to the cell input pin that suffers from the antenna effect.
+This approach is not used by LibreLane as OpenROAD routers don't support this methodology.
+Instead, LibreLane uses another approach that involves the insertion of an antenna diode (provided as a standard cell) next to the cell input pin that suffers from the antenna effect.
 Antenna diode cell has a reversed biased diode which can drain out the charge without affecting the transistor circuitry.